itslu666/Pinboard/README.md

 --  |   --
 -h, --help  |   Display help
--s, --standard  | Open clipboard image in default image viewer -f, --file  |   Select a file to display (need to specify -p or -s) --create-config |   Make config file (Warning: Overwrites current file if existing)
+-s, --standard  | Open clipboard image in default image viewer -p, --pin   |   Pin image to desktop (like if you don't pass arg) -f, --file  |   Select a file to display (need to specify -p or -s) --create-config |   Make config file (Warning: Overwrites current file if existing)